 - 7/1/2019: Award period begins

 Summer Bridge Funding

-Opens in mid May and closes in late June.
+Opens in mid May.
 Award period begins September 1 and lasts 18 months.
 Note: Bridge funding is the only GIA category that accepts applications in the summer.

 The application instructions provide information about system requirements, how to edit or check an existing application, required attachments, proposal requirements, budget requirements, and approval routing.